fillefrans/ads.utilities/README.md

 ##Mission

-To create a HTML5/CSS/JS template/scaffolding that can serve as a starting point for Ads and Landing Pages.
-Incorporate mobile optimized services accessible to creatives.
+To create a HTML5/CSS3/JS template/scaffolding that can serve as a starting point for Ads and Landing Pages.
+Incorporate mobile optimized client-side services accessible to creatives.

 Collect examples and demos in a git repository.
 Use shared assets where possible.

+###Rationale

 ##Use cases